 - Egg Basket Sight Word Game

-4. Play Kaboom! (suggested by Grace Goodson Johnson): Here is a DIY game and is very easy to prepare.
+4. Play Kaboom! (suggested by Grace Goodson Johnson): Here is a DIY game that is very easy to prepare.
 All you will need is some craft sticks and a permanent marker.

 5. Roll a word: Another DIY game that kids love.
 Tape a square box closed and write one sight word on each side.
 Kinders roll the dice and read the word.
 That’s all there is to it!
 Sometimes the simplest things work the best.